 Updates, service packs, and hotfixes

 Operating systems and other applications have long ceased to be rigid entities that are installed once and then used for years.
 Due to their complexity and ever-changing requirements, operating systems require continuous improvements or extensions.
-You have different options for implementing these improvements: Hotfixes (quick fixes for a specific error), updates (a scheduled update), and service packs (a collection of updates and hotfixes) access the information in WinSxS to determine the health of your system.
+You have different options for implementing these improvements, which are hotfixes (quick fixes for a specific error), updates (a scheduled update), and service packs (a collection of updates and hotfixes).
+These access the information in WinSxS to determine your system’s health.
 If the folder is missing the required references, the operating system updates will either not be installed at all or will be installed incorrectly.

 Fact

 Updates and upgrades have different functions.
 An update improves the software and is usually limited to existing features.
 An upgrade replaces the software with a higher-quality version or a new version when it becomes available.
-Downgrading involves reverting software back to an older or less complex version and is performed when newer versions have bugs.
+Downgrading involves reverting software back to an older or less complex version, which usually happens when newer versions have bugs.

 Software modularity